Is Fundrise legit and is it worth investing in?

 If your account balance is less than $1,000, Fundrise automatically enrolls you in the Starter Portfolio.
 Once your balance reaches $1,000, you can remain in the start portfolio or choose an advanced plan.

 From personal experience, the Fundrise platform is easy to navigate.

 What We Like About Fundrise

 - $500 Minimum: One of the lowest minimums for real estate crowdfunding.

-- Non-Accredited Investors Welcome: One of the few real estate platform for the non-rich.
+- Non-Accredited Investors Welcome: One of the few real estate platforms for the non-rich.

 - Different Investment Strategies: Can pursue income, growth, or both!

 - Instant Diversification: Fundrise invests in many residential and commercial projects.
 This limits downside risk so you earn a profit each year.